sds192fall2022/Lab1/README.md

 Here I will list common issues that folks faced at different steps of getting our course infrastructure set-up and how they fixed them:

-### Step 3

-#### Every time I try to open RStudio, I'm being prompted to reinstall RStudio.
+### Every time I try to open RStudio, I'm being prompted to reinstall RStudio.

 This was happening for a few students on Windows machines.
 The reason is that you are clicking the file to install/RStudio, rather than the file to open the application.
 See if you can find the icon for RStudio when you open C:/ProgramFiles.
 The icon should look like this:

 ![RStudio Icon](images/rstudio.png)

-#### I'm seeing this image when I try to open RStudio:
+### I'm seeing this image when I try to open RStudio:

 ![RStudio Icon](images/error.png)

 This means that you likely installed RStudio but not R. Check back in on the instructions in Step 2 to make sure that you install R **and** RStudio.

-#### When I try to open RStudio, I’m not seeing the screen that appears in David Keyes's video in step 4.
+### When I try to open RStudio, I’m not seeing the screen that appears in David Keyes's video in step 4.

 You are probably trying to open R rather than RStudio.
 Make sure you click on this icon: